 What is a probability distribution?

-A probability distribution is a special type of function, that is named a measure in mathematics.
+A probability distribution is a special type of function known as a measure in mathematics.
 It allows to relate random events to their probability.
-A random event can be the occurrence of a 2 when throwing a die, the arrival of two customers to a post office at the same time, drawing a King from a well-shuffled deck of cards and plenty other ones.
+A random event can be the occurrence of a 2 when throwing a dice, the arrival of two customers to a post office at the same time, drawing a King from a well-shuffled deck of card, etc.

 A large number of probability distributions have been developed to describe particular situations where randomness occurs.
-Randomness is a representation of ignorance or imperfect knowledge.
-When you roll a die, a perfect knowledge of the starting movement allows you knowing when, where, and in what position the die would stop.
-Nevertheless, it is so complex that it is preferable to estimate that each face has a certain probability of being the result of the throw and that the occurrence of an event is random.
+Randomness is a representation of the unknown or imperfect knowledge.
+When you roll a dice for example, a perfect understanding of your tossing movement would presumably allow you to know when, where, and in what position the dice might stop.
+However, figuring out how the dice should be thrown to replicate the exact same result would so complex that it is preferable to estimate that each face has a certain probability and that the occurrence of an event is random.
 Click here to read more.

 Goal of this tutorial